killercup/scribbles/_posts/2016-12-15-no-biggie-markdown-slideshows.md

 categories:
 - idea
 ---
-Some time ago I [forked][biggie-fork] [biggie], a small tool to generate slideshow from markdown where the text is shown as big as the screen allows.
-Now, let's make it even easier to generate slideshows from arbitrary Markdown sources.
+Some time ago I [forked][biggie-fork] [biggie], a small tool to generate a slideshow from markdown.
+It's called "biggie" because the slides' text is shown as big as the screen allows.

+Now, let's make it even easier to generate slideshows from arbitrary Markdown sources!

 [biggie]: http://www.macwright.org/biggie/
 [biggie-fork]: http://killercup.github.io/biggie/